qgis/QGIS-Documentation/docs/training_manual/create_vector_data/topo_editing.rst

 |moderate| |FA| Tool: Simplify Feature
 ----------------------------------------------------------------------

-Continuing on the same layer, we will test the |simplifyFeatures|
+Continuing on the same layer, we will test the |simplify|
 :sup:`Simplify Feature` tool:

 #.
 Click on it to activate it.